DATA-BACKED GUIDE · UPDATED JULY 2026

 The quick version

-- Intensive cases needing round-the-clock observation cost far more than a stable pet resting on a drip.
+- Intensive cases needing round-the-clock observation cost far more than a stable pet resting quietly on a drip.

 What people actually paid